 Goodwill is recorded in the consolidated statement of financial position as of 31 December 2021 to 294 MSEK.
-Shares in subsidiaries are recorded in the statement of financial position for the parent company as of December 31, 2021 to 175 MSEK.
+Shares in subsidiaries are recorded in the statement of financial position for the parent company as of December 31, 2022 to 311 MSEK.
 Goodwill in the group is defined as an asset with indefinite useful live for which no amortization is recorded.
 Shares in subsidiaries are recognized at cost less any impairment write-offs.
 The company's accounting principles for goodwill and shares in subsidiaries are described in note K1 and note M1.

 The company performs an impairment test at least annually and when an indication of impairment is identified to make sure that the carrying value of goodwill does not exceed the recoverable amount.
 For shares in subsidiaries, such a test is performed when there are indications that the carrying value exceeds the recoverable value.
 The impairment test performed during the year for goodwill has also included the parent company's carrying value of shares in subsidiaries.
 Principles for the impairment test are described in note K1.
 Significant judgments and estimates of the valuation and other significant information about the performed impairment test are described in Note K2 and K13.
-The impairment test that the company performed during 2021 has not resulted in any goodwill impairment.
-The impairment test resulted in an impairment of shares in the British subsidiary Tradedoubler Ltd. The write-off amounted to 25 000 KSFK
+The impairment test that the company performed during 2022 has not resulted in any impairment.
 As a result of the judgments and significant assumptions required when calculating the value in use, we have assessed the valuation of goodwill and shares in subsidiaries as a key audit matter.